Multi-messenger Emission from Tidal Waves in Neutron Star Oceans: Conclusion

 \section{Conclusion}

 Neutron star oceans can sustain resonant tides.
-Though rather small in height due to the extreme gravity on the surface of the neutron star, the tidal waves excited in compact binary inspirals and in parabolic encounters possess large amounts of energy.
-In our phenomenological unmagnetized and non-rotating model, ocean tidal waves can have energies in the range of $10^{38}-10^{46}$ erg, depending on the element that composes the neutron star crust.
-This energy, coupled with the rotational and magnetic energy of a real neutron star, has the potential to serve as the fuel for electromagnetic flares.
-Such electromagnetic flares could become very early warning signs of NSBH ($\sim 1$ yr before merger) and BNS ($\sim 10$ yr before merger) inspirals and tools to study neutron star oceans.
-Distinct signatures of these flares could be their timing relative to compact binary mergers, as well as their durations and oscillation periods, which should both be related to the period of the neutron star ocean mode.
-Higher frequency ocean $g$-modes in particular may provide oscillations in resonant ocean tidal flares.
-More work is needed to understand the physical mechanisms which can release the energy for flares as well as the effects of rotation and magnetization.
+Though rather small in size, the tidal waves excited in compact binary inspirals and in parabolic encounters possess large amounts of energy, ranging of $10^{37}-10^{46}$ erg, depending on the {properties of} the neutron star crust.
+This energy, coupled with the rotational and magnetic energy of a real neutron star, has the potential to break neutron star crusts and fuel electromagnetic flares.
+Such electromagnetic flares could become early warning signs of merging NSBHs and BNS systems, {preceding mergers by $\gtrsim 1$ minute if neutron star crusts are rigid and $\gtrsim 1$ hour if the neutron star crusts are elastic.} Observations of these flares could shed light on neutron star ocean and crust properties.
+Their timing relative to compact binary mergers, as well as their duration and oscillation periods may serve as distinct signatures of these flares.
+Nevertheless, more work is needed to understand the physical mechanisms which can release the energy for flares as well as the effects of rotation and magnetization.

-We find that neutron star ocean resonant tidal flares, if emitted in the form of X-rays, may be detected out to distances as far as a few $10-100$ Mpc with Fermi and NuSTAR, comparable to the distances of BNS and NSBH mergers observed by LIGO.
+We find that tidally resonant neutron star ocean flares, if in the X-ray band, may be detected at distances of {$1-1000$} Mpc with Fermi and NuSTAR in most cases, comparable to the distances of observed BNS and NSBH mergers.
 We find that X-ray emission could have detection rates as high as $\sim7$ yr$^{-1}$ for BNSs and $\sim0.6$ yr$^{-1}$ for NSBHs.
-Neutron star ocean tides are consequently a possible source of emission which can accompany GWs observed by LIGO.
-Additional future direction may involve reviewing past NuSTAR and Fermi data for X-ray bursts in coincident angular locations of observed BNS and NSBH mergers.
+Neutron star ocean tides are consequently a possible source of emission which can accompany observable GWs.
+Subsequent work may involve reviewing past NuSTAR and Fermi data for X-ray bursts in coincident angular locations of observed BNS and NSBH mergers.